What is a VPN?

 - After a moment, you should receive a message indicating you have successfully connected.

-To get access to the R: and U: (My Documents) drives, you must run an additional app called the Map R/U Utility.
+Note: To gain access to the R: and U: (My Documents) drives, you must run an additional app called the Map R/U Utility.
 Download, "Save as..." and run this utility only after you have connected to a VPN session.

 How to set up the Ross VPN on a Mac